Aisha Tyler Passes The Torch To Eve As New Co-Host of ‘The Talk’

 Aisha Tyler has given the new co-host of The Talk her seal of approval.
 Grammy-winning rapper Eve Jeffers has been announced as the replacement for Aisha Tyler on the Emmy-nominated CBS daytime talk show.
-Eve made her official debut alongside longtime co-hosts Julie Chen, Sara Gilbert, Sharon Osbourne and Sheryl Underwood just two weeks after a very successful stint as a guest host.
+Eve made her official debut alongside longtime co-hosts Julie Chen, Sara Gilbert, Sharon Osbourne, and Sheryl Underwood just two weeks after a very successful stint as a guest host.

 In a statement to the Hollywood Reporter, CBS Entertainment executive vice president of daytime programs Angelica McDaniel said the network is thrilled to add Eve as the fifth co-host on the show’s already diverse panel.